radwankakar/infrastructure/docs/how-we-work/private-ca.md

 ## Resolving Cert Errors

-Without any modifications to your local machine "trust" settings, navigating to a website that uses a certificate signed by our Private CA will result in certificate errors.
+Without any modifications to your local machine "trust" settings, navigating to a website that uses a certificate signed by the OHS Private CA will result in certificate errors.
 To resolve these, you must download and save a copy of the root CA cert on your local machine, and "trust" it.
 The root CA certificate can be found on AWS in the ACM console.

 For Mac OS run the following: